MULEDASTAGIRIREDDY/cmoscourse/README.md

  From graphs we can observerealtion betwen V<sub>in</sub>.PMOS and NMOS curves are inverted  to each other.These graphs Vout vs Vin  decides about the delay of the transistor.By that we can tune W/L ratio for our required delay as W/L where W is width o transistor and L is length of gate oxide of transistor.These parameters afects current which inturn changes DELAY.
    In clocktree,crosstalk,physical design flow build on spice as all these concepts works on delay.

 WHY?

 <img width="791" height="262" alt="image" src="https://github.com/user-attachments/assets/f4a414b0-7d7c-409a-9560-e1c20e5755b3" />

  Above figure shows as buffer circuit with a specifications and output load given in figure.To calculate delay function of a bufer circuit we can get it rom delay table which is o Input slew rate and Output load.

  <img width="779" height="232" alt="image" src="https://github.com/user-attachments/assets/3248825d-64fc-49d3-80ce-0b901ca2d771" />

-    these are the delay tables of CBUF1 and CBUF2.Here we can observe for same values o input slew rate and output load the delay is different due to diference in characteristics of NMOs and PMOS in buffer 1 and buffer2 because of different W/L ratio.we can find delays of Cbuf by using given tables.
+   These are the delay tables of CBUF1 and CBUF2.Here we can observe for same values o input slew rate and output load the delay is different due to diference in characteristics of NMOs and PMOS in buffer 1 and buffer2 because of different W/L ratio.we can find delays of Cbuf by using given tables.

   Where does this delay tables comes from?
   Are these models accurate to use in realtime?
   How to verify whether static timing analysis is correct?